maelys-mcardle/adventure/examples/ottawa/entities/people/potluck/Alice/text.md

 You ask Alice about church.

 "It's good!
-I go to an Anglican church downtown.
+I go to an Anglican church on King Edward.
 It uses traditional liturgy, but like, we also sing to Bob Dylan?
 And like there's a bunch of other trans people there?
 And the older people are super cool?
 It's like another family for me now."